SadeghTabas-NOAA/CPSC8430-DeepLearning/HW2_1/Readme.md

 ### Requirments:
 In order to train the model the train and test datasets should be provided in the "MLDS_hw2_1_data" directory.

-In order to test the model, the "training_label.json" should be provided in the "MLDS_hw2_1_data" directory as well as test dataset.
+In order to test the model, besides providing test dataset, the "training_label.json" should be provided in the "MLDS_hw2_1_data" directory.

 ### Run on Palmetto:
 Please first request a session on a GPU node and install the following packages on palmetto: